parthp941/intro_to_ds_project/ReadMe&Requirments/README.md

 ## Stock Prediction Model

-This project is a Streamlit app that predicts the next trading day stock price for a ticker symbol entered by the user.
+This project is a Streamlit app that predicts the next day stock price for a ticker symbol entered by the user.
 It also compares basic OHLCV features against technical indicator features.

 ## How it works
 .
 Downloads stock data from yfinance
 .
 Creates feature engineering like moving averages, RSI, MACD, and Bollinger Bands .
-Uses K-Means clustering to create market regime labels .
+Uses K-Means clustering to group similar stock market patterns .
 Trains machine learning models
 .
 Compares Linear Regression, Random Forest, Gradient Boosting, and an Average Model .
 Uses TimeSeriesSplit walk-forward cross validation